For teens ages 15-18

 Few things are more painful for parents than to have a child who is troubled.
 How do you respond?
 What can you do to help?
 And what about you – how do you get through this challenging time?
 The Teen workshop is a safe place for your daughter or son to get informed help in a non-shaming environment.
 It’s also a safe place for you to process what’s happening in your family and get specific tools that help all of you heal.

-Whoever is identified as the girl’s parents (whether parents or step-parents – those who have primary residential and legal responsibility for the teen) are REQUIRED to attend.
-Parents are responsible for the teen overnight.
+These clinical intensive offerings are family-based, rather than a program just for the adolescent guy or girl themselves.
+Whoever is identified as the teen’s parents (whether parents or step-parents – those who have primary residential and legal responsibility for the teen) are REQUIRED to attend.

 - Influence of culture and social media